torvalds/linux/Documentation/filesystems/vfs.rst

 Resources
 =========

-(Note some of these resources are not up-to-date with the latest kernel version.)
+(Analte some of these resources are analt up-to-date with the latest kernel version.)

 Creating Linux virtual filesystems.
 2002